JakeFurtaw/ImageAlter/README.md

 - Create images from text prompts
 - Customize generation parameters:
   - Number of images (1-5)
-  - Number of inference steps (1-24)
+  - Number of inference steps (1-124)
   - Guidance scale (0.0-5.0)
   - Image height and width (256-2048 pixels)
+  - Seed value (0-2147483647, 0 for random seed)
 - View generated images in an interactive gallery
 - Accumulate generated images in an output gallery
+- Example prompts provided for inspiration

 ### Image-to-Image Transformation (Work In Progress)
 - Edit existing images using text prompts
-- Customize transformation parameters (same as Text-to-Image)
+- Customize transformation parameters (similar to Text-to-Image)
 - View transformed images in an interactive gallery
 - Accumulate transformed images in an output gallery

 ### User Interface
 - Tabbed interface for easy navigation between Text-to-Image and Image-to-Image modes
-- Chatbot-style interaction for prompts and responses
+- Responsive design with radial gradient background
 - Advanced settings accordion for fine-tuning generation parameters
 - Responsive image galleries with download and fullscreen options